-- 2. You see why you have not a revival.
+2. You see why you have not a revival.
 It is only because you do not want one.
-Because you are not praying for it; nor anxious for it, nor putting forth efforts for it.
-I appeal to your own consciences.
-Are you making these efforts now, to promote a revival?
+Because you are neither praying for it, nor feeling anxious for it, nor putting forth efforts for it.
+I appeal to your own consciences: Are you making these efforts now, to promote a revival?
 You know, brethren, what the truth is about it.
-Will you stand up and say that you have made the efforts for a revival and been disappointed-that you have cried to God, "Wilt thou not revive us?" and God would not do it? - 3.
-Do you wish for a revival?
-Will you have one?
-If God should ask you this moment, by an audible voice from heaven, "Do you want a revival?" would you dare to say, Yes?
-"Are you willing to make the sacrifices?" would you answer, Yes?
-"When shall it begin?" would you answer, Let it begin tonight let it begin here, let it begin in my heart NOW?
-Would you dare to say so to God, if you should hear his voice tonight?
+Will you stand up and say that you have made efforts for a revival and have been disappointed - that you have cried to God: "Wilt Thou not revive us?" and that God would not do it?

+- 3 Do you wish a revival?
+Will you have one? if God should ask you this moment, by an audible voice from heaven, "Do you want a revival?" would you dare to say: "Yes"?
+If He were to ask: "Are you willing to make the sacrifices?" would you answer: "Yes"?
+And if He said: "When shall it begin?" would you answer: "Let it begin tonight let it begin here - let it begin in my heart NOW"?
+Would you dare to say so to God, if you should hear His voice tonight?

-LECTURE THREE
+LECTURE III